 Defining the problem

 Common Sense Media is known for its parent-facing reviews that help families make informed decisions about TV shows, movies, books, and games for their kids.
-However, popular media formats such as YouTube remain largely unexplored in terms of content evaluation, despite being heavily used by kids and a major source of anxiety for parents.
+However, popular media formats such as YouTube remain largely unexplored in terms of content evaluation.
 With recent advances in AI and LLMs enabling content analysis at scale, this presented a clear opportunity to extend Common Sense’s mission to a newer, more complex media environment.

 Parents are concerned about violence, profanity, and suggestive content, which can appear even with Restricted Mode.
 This can be due to clickbait thumbnails, autoplay, or a lack of age-gating.